 2. A regional resource network and a set of training tools for facilitating further debate which will provide a platform of support to debate clubs being developed in the targeted countries, as well as a platform of exchange for facilitators to share good practice and offer peer-to-peer support.
 The training tools will be produced by adapting existing support materials and training modules in terms of language (Arabic) and content (cultural relevance).

-The ‘Young Arab Voices’ regional project is jointly managed by the British Council and the Anna Lindh Foundation and co-financed by the UK government’s Arab Partnership Initiative.
+The ‘Young Arab Voices’ regional project is jointly managed by the British Council and the Anna Lindh Foundation and co-financed by both the European Union and the UK government’s Arab Partnership Initiative (2011 - 2014).

 The British Council is the UK’s international organisation for educational opportunities and cultural relations.
 The British Council works on creating international opportunities for the people of the UK and other countries and build trust between them worldwide in the fields of arts, education and English.
 For more information, please visit: www.britishcouncil.org